MicroMkr/ESP32-Radio-Internet-Streamers/README.md

 For any quations Email me to: tmicromaker@gmail.com

-Important Note: To enable the sound it is required to purchase a license key

 Note: The Radio was designed to work only with ESP32S3 Lilygo t-displayS3 Touch or an ESP32-S3 and 170x320 touch screen that share the same caracteristics

 You can watch the Radio various versions and evolution here:

 **https://www.youtube.com/@tmicromaker**

-There is also a Bluetooth version without ann internal speaker: